Real-Time Location API with Google Maps and JavaScript (1/4)

 The web page structure should be familiar if you’ve worked with web applications in the past.
 We start with a plain HTML5 + JavaScript application that has a DIV tag for the map display.
 We include the PubNub library for real-time communications in the HEAD of the HTML page.

 You’ll also want to include the Google Maps API using a SCRIPT tag at the bottom of the HTML page.
-At the time of writing, the relevant version is 3.exp.
+Check the official Google Maps documentation for the latest version.

-Note that you’ll need to replace the placeholder maps API key in the SCRIPT SRC attribute accordingly above.
+Note that you’ll need to replace the placeholder maps API key and version in the SCRIPT SRC attribute accordingly above.

 The PubNub settings are included within a simple JavaScript map.
 You can update them with your own values as follows: